KunChen1110/SheetHero/dataset/DatasetV1.md

 * Number of diabetics worldwide by region (in millions, 2024)
 * Diabetes-related health expenditure by region (in billion USD, 2024)

-Calculate for each region:
+For each region, calculate:
 * The share of global diabetic population (%)
 * The average expenditure per diabetic (USD per person)

-Output an Excel file containing:
+Output an Excel file containing the following columns:

 | Region | Diabetics (millions) | Share of Global (%) | Expenditure (billion USD) | Avg Expenditure per Person (USD) |
 |--------|----------------------|---------------------|---------------------------|----------------------------------|